What is a Midwife and Midwifery?

 If you want a rewarding and respected career with great employment and travel opportunities, then the professional course in midwifery could be for you.

-The School of Nursing and Midwifery, Trinity is the largest School of Nursing and Midwifery in the country.
+The School of Nursing and Midwifery, Trinity College, has a world renowned reputation and courses are taught by academics at the top of their profession.
+The School is ranked 1st in Ireland and in the top 50 universities in the World in the QS World University Subject rankings 2021.
 You will have the opportunity to meet and mix with students from Ireland and abroad and form cohesive bonds throughout your time with us.
-Nursing students are taught theory predominantly in the School of Nursing and Midwifery building on D’Olier St, which is a wonderful historic building in the heart of the capital.
-The School is a great place to learn and interact with classmates and, with its close proximity to Trinity’s main campus, nursing students are never far from the centre of student life.
+Midwifery students are taught theory predominantly in the School of Nursing and Midwifery building on D’Olier Street, which is a wonderful historic building in the heart of the capital.
+The School is a great place to learn and interact with classmates and, with its close proximity to Trinity’s main campus, midwifery students are never far from the centre of student life.
 While on clinical placements, you will be supervised by highly skilled midwives who have been specially prepared to guide and direct your learning.

 We also offer opportunities to study abroad and have a large suite of postgraduate courses available to our graduates to facilitate further study needs.